alexanderharm/node-carddav2phone/README.md

 # node-carddav2phone

-A CardDAV to IP phones converter primarily intended for AVM Fritz!Box & Snom IP phones (via XCAP).
+A CardDAV to IP phones converter/importer.
 It currently supports

 * Source: